bmewj/html-cljs/README.md

 ### Types

 Every HTML element related to Lisp code has a type, which is its class.
-The types are quite obvious for most forms; for example: lists are surrounded by a span element with type *list*; vectors are surrounded by a span element with type *vector*; etc...
+The types are quite obvious for most forms; for example: lists are surrounded by a ``<span class=list>``, vectors are surrounded by a ``<span class=vector>``, etc...

-While looking at the HTML structure you will also come across spans with the class insert.
+While looking at the HTML structure you will also come across spans with the class ``insert``.
 These are insertion points for Lisp forms, they surve the purpose of dropping forms in-between--or at the end of--a list or vector.

 ```javascript
 Code.types.push(new Code.Type('list', ['form', 'collection']));